CorbynCodes/SImCitySimulation/README.md

 # SimCitySimulation
 A project with a group.
-I develop a Godzilla simulation that destroys building at random.
+I developed a Godzilla simulation that destroys building at random.